 Truly I would like for my Momma Pilea to get really big and I feel that her babies drain a lot of her energy and nutrient levels, so I will separate them as they “arrive.”
 Of course, I will wait for them to get big enough, but I think some experiment is called for to see just how early I can water propagate those tiny pileas.

-These bulb-shaped propagation station bottles may be a little big for these tiny pileas, but would be great for any pothos, wandering jew, Swedish Ivy, or anything else you have around that needs to be rooted.
+These bulb-shaped propagation station bottles may be a little big for these tiny pileas, but would be great for any pothos, inch plant, Swedish Ivy, or anything else you have around that needs to be rooted.
 Meanwhile I will use my tiny bottles.

 Here’s My Method for Pilea Cuttings